ARTICLE I - Membership

 - If no valid additional nominations are postmarked on or before March 1, the Nominating Committee's slate shall be declared elected and no balloting will be required.

-- If one or more additional nominations are postmarked on or before March 1, the Corresponding Secretary (or an independent professional firm designated by the Board) shall, on or before March 15th, mail to each Regular Member in good standing a ballot listing all of the nominees for each position in alphabetical order, with the names of the states in which they reside, together with a blank envelope and a return envelope addressed to the Corresponding Secretary (or designated professional firm) marked "Ballot" and bearing the name of the member to whom it was sent.
-So that the ballots may remain secret, each voter, after marking his or her ballot, shall seal it in the blank envelope which in turn shall be placed in the second envelope addressed to the Corresponding Secretary (or designated professional firm).
+- If one or more additional nominations are postmarked on or before March 1, the Corresponding Secretary (or an independent professional firm designated by the Board) shall, on or before March 15th, mail to each Regular Member in good standing a ballot listing all of the nominees for each position in alphabetical order, with the names of the states in which they reside, together with a blank envelope and a return envelope addressed to the Corresponding Secretary (or designated professional firm) marked "Ballot" and bearing the name of the member to whom it was sent or in accordance with AKC's procedure on Electronic Balloting for AKC Parent Clubs.
+So that mailed ballots may remain secret, each voter, after marking his or her ballot, shall seal it in the blank envelope which in turn shall be placed in the second envelope addressed to the Corresponding Secretary (or designated professional firm).
 The inspectors of election (or designated professional firm) shall check the returns against the list of Regular Members whose dues are paid for the current year prior to opening the outer envelopes and removing the blank envelopes, and shall certify the eligibility of the voters as well as the results of the voting which shall be announced at the Annual Meeting and in the first issue of the Club Newsletter following the election. .Nominations cannot be made at the Annual Meeting or in any manner other than as provided above.